Skip to main content

 This constraint forces specificity.
 It also ensures you can complete tasks in single work sessions, which maintains momentum.

-Principle 2: Start with End in Mind
+What about Principle 2: start with end in mind?

 Work backward from the outcome.
 For each major component, ask: "What needs to be true for this to be complete?"